Roderick Sawyer

-Roderick Terrance Sawyer (born April 12, 1963) is an American politician and the current alderman of the 6th ward located in Chicago, Illinois, United States.
-In addition to serving as alderman, Sawyer is currently the Chairman of the Health and Human Relations Committee, a member of the Progressive Reform Caucus, and the former Chairman of the African American Caucus.
+Roderick Terrance Sawyer (born April 12, 1963) is an American politician and the former alderman of the 6th ward located in Chicago, Illinois, United States.
+During part of his tenure on the council, Sawyer was chairman of the Health and Human Relations Committee.
+Sawyer was a member of the Progressive Reform Caucus, and was the chairman of the African American Caucus.